Gibbs-Markov-Young structures with (stretched) exponential tail for partially hyperbolic attractors: Introduction

-However, as most of the richness of the dynamics in partially hyperbolic attractors appears in the unstable direction, the case $E^{cu}\oplus E^s$ (now with the stable direction being uniform and the unstable nonuniform) comprises more difficulties than the case $E^{cs}\oplus E^u$.
-The existence of SRB for some classes of partially hyperbolic attractors of the type $E^{cu}\oplus E^s$ has been proven by Alves, Bonatti and Viana in~\cite{ABV}.
-In \cite{AP3}, Alves and Pinherio obtained a GMY structure quite similar to that in \cite{ALP} for non-uniformly expanding (NUE) systems.
-Given the lack of expansion of the system at time $n$ is polynomial small, they got polynomial decay of recurrence times and polynomial decay of correlations.
-Their approach, originated from \cite{Y1} for Axiom A attractors, has shown to be not efficient enough to estimate the tail of recurrence times for non-uniformly hyperbolic systems with exponential tail of hyperbolic times.
-This is due to the fact that at each step of their algorithmic construction just a definite fraction of hyperbolic times is used.
+However, as most of the richness of the dynamics in partially hyperbolic attractors appears in the unstable direction, the case $E^{cu}\oplus E^s$ (now with the stable direction being uniform and the unstable one being nonuniform) comprises more difficulties than the case $E^{cs}\oplus E^u$.
+The existence of SRB's for some classes of non-uniformly hyperbolic systems has been proved in~\cite{ABV} by Alves, Bonatti and Viana, both for non-uniformly expanding maps, in the non-invertible case, and for partially hyperbolic attractors of the type $E^{cu}\oplus E^s$, in the invertible case.
+In the non-invertible case, Alves, Luzzatto and Pinheiro proved in \cite{ALP} the existence of GMY structures of non-uniformly expanding maps.
+Their approach, originated from \cite{Y1} for Axiom A attractors, has shown to be not efficient enough to estimate the tail of recurrence times for non-uniformly hyperbolic systems with exponential or stretched exponential tail of hyperbolic times.
+This is due to the fact that at each step of their algorithmic construction just a definite fraction of hyperbolic times is used to construct new elements in the partition.
+In the invertible case, using arguments similar to those in~\cite{ALP}, Alves and Pinheiro in~\cite{AP3} obtained GMY structures for partially hyperbolic attractors.
+Again, they only managed to prove the polynomial case: if the lack of expansion of the system at time $n$ in the center-unstable direction is polynomially small, then the system has some GMY structure with polynomial decay of recurrence times.

-In \cite{G}, Gou\"{e}zel developed a new construction with more efficient estimate for return times.
-As a starting point, Gou\"{e}zel used the fact that the attractor could be partitioned into finite number of sets with small size.
-That gave rise to more precise calculations yielding also the (streched) exponential case.
-However, it is not clear that Gou\"{e}zel strategy has a direct application to the partially hyperbolic setting $E^{cu}\oplus E^s$, because the attractor is typically made of unstable leaves, which are not bounded in their intrinsic distance.
-Partially inspired by \cite{G,P}, Alves, Dias and Luzzatto gave in \cite{ADL} an improved \emph{local} GMY structure, with much more efficiency than \cite{ALP} in the use of hyperbolic times that made it possible to prove the integrability of recreance times under very general conditions.
+Gou\"{e}zel developed a new construction in \cite{G} with more efficient control for the tail of the recurrence times in the non-invertible setting.
+As a starting point, Gou\"{e}zel used the fact that the attractor could be partitioned into a finite number of sets with small size.
+That gave rise to more precise estimates than those in \cite{ALP}, yielding also the (streched) exponential case for non-uniformly expanding maps.
+However, for important combinatorial reasons, Gou\"{e}zel strategy could not be generalized to the partially hyperbolic setting $E^{cu}\oplus E^s$, in particular because the attractor is typically made of unstable leaves, which are not bounded in their intrinsic distance.
+Partly inspired by \cite{G,P}, Alves, Dias and Luzzatto gave in \cite{ADL} an improved \emph{local} GMY structure, more efficient than \cite{ALP} in the use of hyperbolic times, which made it possible to prove the integrability of recurrence times under very general conditions.